-For the same selected number of Member States, even more detailed results of the analysis are presented in Table 6.1.
-For the six Member States and the EU-27 two columns are shown.
-For the upper half of the table, the first column lists weights and shares of final demand and the primary energy mix explaining the contributions of sub-indices to the overall S/D Index value.
+Results of the analysis are presented in Table 5.1.
+For the four Member States and the EU two columns are shown.
+The first column lists weights (see also Table 5.1) and shares of final demand and the primary energy mix explaining the contributions of sub-indices to the overall S/D Index value.
 The second column shows the S/D Index and the major sub-indices.
-For a review of energy security supply the sub-indices for demand, supply, energy conversion and transport (C+T) and primary energy sources (PES) are at least as important as the S/D Index (the bold figures in Table 6.1).
-In addition, the 'scores' on the lowest level of detail in Table 6.1 provide even more detail on the relative strengths or weaknesses affecting the overall S/D Index or sub-indices.
+For a review of energy security supply the sub-indices for demand, supply, energy conversion and transport (C+T) and primary energy sources (PES) are at least as important as the S/D Index (the bold figures in Table 5.1).
+Appendix A and B give a further description and explanation of the methodology and data used.